wowczarek/barser/README.md

 	}
 }
 ```
-In terms of the resulting tree hierarchy, there is only one `car` branch, and internally the tree really looks like this:
+In terms of the resulting tree hierarchy, instances are single-child branches, and internally the tree really looks like this:

 ```
 cars {